- 1 Top 5 Best 55 Inch 4K TV Compared

 LG stands out from the crowd with its unique and high-performing AI-based webOS, which is why this is the best smart 55-inch 4K TV on our list.
 The interface gives you personalized content recommendations and automatic settings adjustments, all of which make for a futuristic approach to watching TV.
 You can also cast content from your Apple devices using the TV's built-in Apple AirPlay.
 You may want to also take a look at the best TV too, to discover what is right for your home.

 When it comes to picture quality, the LG 55UM7300PUA performs best when it comes to input lag, viewing angles and reflection handling.
 While it doesn't offer the widest color gamut or most accurate color representation, the TV still performs well even at wide viewing angles or in bright rooms.
 If you're not too worried about having the brightest colors or deepest darks, and care more about the smart functionality of your TV, this is an excellent choice.
-With these sets you won't have to worry about the best TV antenna.
+If you want a slight upgrade, take a look at the 65" LG C9 instead.
+With either of these sets you won't have to worry about the best TV antenna.

 What to Look for in the Best 55 Inch 4K TV